 How to know when your child is ready to start playing the drums!

-Your child is showing signs that they are becoming enamoured with the drums, whether they have been to a concert or seen someone play at school your child has caught the bug and won’t stop asking to have their own drum kit.
-Before rushing out to buy a drum kit you should really take time to consider if your child is actually ready and able to play the drums as drumming requires your child to co-ordinate their fine and gross motor skills, mental speed and listening skills all at once.
-No one expects a child to be Nandi Bushell straight away, as with learning any instrument it takes time to develop the skills required to get all the intrinsic elements syncing together.
-At Pro Music we have many drum tutors who can make an initial assessment to establish if your child has the potential to excel.
+Your child is showing signs that they are becoming enamoured with the drums, whether they have been to a concert or seen someone play at school, your child has caught the bug and won’t stop asking to have their drum kit.
+Before rushing out to buy a drum kit, you should take time to consider if your child is ready and able to play the drums, as drumming requires your child to coordinate their fine and gross motor skills, mental speed and listening skills all at once.
+No one expects a child to be Nandi Bushell straight away, as with learning any instrument, it takes time to develop the skills required to get all the intrinsic elements syncing together.
+At Pro Music Tuition, we have many drum tutors who can make an initial assessment to establish if your child has the potential to excel.

 IS THERE A RIGHT AGE TO LEARN DRUMMING?

-With one-to-one tuition, the younger your child starts the better drumming, and learning to read music helps with your child’s cognitive development which will benefit your child when it comes to learning in general.
-As your child’s confidence in what they are learning grows so will your child’s overall confidence and self-esteem.
-At Pro Music Tuition not only do we provide one-to-one lessons but when your child feels they are ready to get up on stage they will be able to showcase their talent at one of our live and loud concerts where they can play solo or join up with friends to play as a band.
+With one-to-one drum tuition, the younger your child starts, the better drumming and learning to read music help with your child’s cognitive development, which will benefit your child when it comes to learning in general.
+As your child’s confidence in what they are learning grows, so will your child’s overall confidence and self-esteem.
+At Pro Music Tuition not only do we provide one-to-one children’s drum lessons, but when your child feels they are ready to get up on stage they will be able to showcase their talent at one of our live and loud concerts, where they can play solo or join up with friends to play as a band.

 These are a few signs that your child is ready to start drumming;